 Nestled on the banks of the River Rába, Sárvár features a well-built town centre, clustered around the Nádasdy Castle.
 The town hall's ringing bell and fountain light and water show are favourites with guests and locals.
 Visit the Arboretum to see beautiful rhododendrons, stately trees and several hundred-year-old plane trees.
 Rowing enthusiasts enjoy the upper part of the Rába, which is located between Szentgotthárd and Sárvár.

 Resort award for Sárvár

 Named as a health resort in 2012, Sárvár is the first Hungarian settlement to receive this prestigious recognition since 1984.

-Rowing-lake, located behind the spa, features several lakes connected with five bridges and five islands.
+Rowing-lake, located behind the spa, features several lakes connected with 5 bridges and 5 islands.
 Guests can enjoy fishing and rowing, and in the winter, ice skating and a newly developed playground for adults.

 Nearby Szombathely is home to a number of Roman and Baroque historical sites, including the Baroque cathedral, Iseum (Isis’ penetralia), ancient Ivy Road and the village museum.